by Kelly Young

 For instance, when writing in Spanish, if you use the subjunctive form of a verb where you would use it in English, your readers will immediately understand that you're a non-native speaker.
 Poor grammar can not only show your bad knowledge of the target language but also undermine your credibility and ruin your readers' impression of the entire essay.

 Good writing is not only about creativity and grammar.
 If you want your essays to be appreciated by readers, you should write with style.
 Developing your unique writing style takes time, but the more you read and practice, the better your style will become.
+Train yourself to write regularly, repeated writing improves your skills.
+Each time you write, you improve on expression and information content.
+You learn from your mistakes and improve on them.
+Here are some good topics for a cause and effect essay.

 When dealing with a foreign language, it can be especially difficult to understand what style of writing you should choose in each particular situation.
 Therefore, the best solution is to read essays on relevant topics so that you can learn from others.
 Don't copy someone else's style but look at what other writers have in common.
 This way, you'll be able to choose a style appropriate for your type of essay and academic area.